Unlocking the Silent Epidemic: Type 2 Diabetes in Men

 • Insulin acts like a key that unlocks the doors to your cells, so that the glucose can enter and be used for energy.

-• However, in people with type 2 diabetes, either the cells don’t respond to insulin properly (insulin resistance), or the body doesn’t produce enough insulin.
+• However, in some individuals, their cells either don’t respond well to insulin, or their body doesn’t produce enough of it.

 • When this happens, the glucose can’t get into your cells and builds up in your bloodstream.